jiahaubai/CAPM/README.md

 ![image](https://github.com/jiahaubai/CAPM/blob/main/images/net_architecture.png)

 - **Performance metrics**: The performance of neural network verification is often evaluated through the following metrics,
-   - **verified robustness**: The number of images verified to be resilient to adversary example attack, divided by the total number of accurate images.
+   - **verified robustness**: The number of images verified to be resilient to an adversary example attack, divided by the total number of accurate images.
 This ratio indicates the analysis precision of a verifier when the neural network is applied to the test image dataset that encounters an adversarial example attack.
    - **average verified time**: The total time spent by the verification algorithm on the verified images divided by the total number of images.